 including the principal, special ed director, and special ed teacher.

-This case paved the way for subsequent special ed damage cases, including W.B. v.
+This case paved the way for later special ed damages cases, including W.B. v.
 Matula, a landmark case from the U. S. Court of Appeals for the Third Circuit, and Witte v.
-Clark County, a recent case from the U. S. Court of Appeals for the Ninth Circuit.
+Clark County, a case from the U. S. Court of Appeals for the Ninth Circuit.

 Your e-mail tells me that we need to do a better job of providing background about the cases we post.